All Eyes on Less-Lethal

 The Importance of Responsible Usage and Training

 With protests spreading across the nation, images of injured demonstrators have flooded our news feeds.
-The nation has cast a critical eye on the response of police, and their use of what are referred to as “non-lethal” crowd control methods.
+The nation has cast a critical eye on the response of police, and their use of what are referred to as “less-lethal” crowd control methods.
 Many are questioning the definition of the term and its use by authorities.
-The Department of Defense has classified non-lethal tools as:
+The Department of Defense has classified less-lethal tools as:

 Designated Use